 - involve all interested members of the family

-- create visibility for science students and practitioners
+- create visibility for science students and science practitioners

-The Scituate Science Spectacular revolves around three main exhibits: A Hands-On Science area where students and families interact with science experiments and live demonstrations; a Student Exhibit area which highlights the results of student-produced scientific research and experimentation as well as exhibits by science-oriented school groups; and a Science in Scituate exhibit where parents and other community members put on an interactive show and detail how science is being used here in Scituate and beyond.
+The Scituate Science Spectacular revolves around several events as outlined above, combining Hands-On Science with Student Exhibit areas for students of all ages and Science in Scituate exhibits where parents and other community members detail how science is being used here in Scituate and beyond every day.

 The Mentorship Program

-In addition, we ran our third Science Mentorship Program held once a week for five weeks beginning in February 2015 at the Scituate High School.
-This program helps motivate students from Kindergarden through High School in designing an experiment based on their own motivations, passions, and interests.
-The five week sessions’ goal is to guide students through the steps of the scientific or engineering method to produce rich experimentation and results based on solid methodology.
+In support of our events, we organize a Science Mentorship Program held once a week for several weeks before the SciSpec.
+This program helps motivate students from Kindergarden through High School to work together in designing an experiment based on their own motivations, passions, and interests.

 How You Can Help

-We are looking for a few motivated high school students and adults to help with our mentorship program; we are looking for parental volunteers to help coordinate science experiments and a science quiz show; as well as a web guru that can help with administrative work.
-We will need volunteers to help plan the details and run the Hands on Science exhibit, including students and parents; we will need some help with the Star Lab; we will need help putting up and taking down tables; and we will need help gathering materials and other resources.
+We are looking for a few motivated high school students and adults to help with our mentorship program; we are looking for parental volunteers to help coordinate science experiments and a science quiz show and to help plan the details and run the Hands on Science exhibits.
+Please contact us if you are able to help.

 Contact us via email at email@example.com